Symptoms, Causes, and Treatment

 - Twins or triplets

-Signs and symptoms of placenta previa vary, but the most common symptom is painless bleeding during the third trimester.
-Other reasons to suspect placenta previa would be:
+Signs and symptoms may vary, but the most common symptom is painless bleeding during the third trimester.

 - Premature contractions

-- Baby is breech, or in transverse position
+- Baby is breech, or in a transverse position

 - Uterus measures larger than it should according to gestational age

-Once diagnosed, placenta previa will usually require bed rest for the mother and frequent hospital visits.
+Once diagnosed, treatment will usually include bed rest for the mother and frequent hospital visits.
 Depending on the gestational age, steroid shots may be given to help mature the baby’s lungs.
-If the mother experiences bleeding that cannot be controlled, an immediate cesarean delivery is usually done regardless of the length of the pregnancy.
+If the mother experiences bleeding that cannot be controlled, immediate cesarean delivery is usually done regardless of the length of the pregnancy.
 Some marginal previas can be delivered vaginally, although complete or partial previas would require a cesarean delivery.

 - Avoid intercourse

 - Avoid pelvic exams